 On Friday May 30th I will be presenting “Marginalized Voices: Residential School Archives and Community Collaboration” as part of the Community Collaboration panel.
 My presentation is focused on the use of the Shingwauk Residential Schools Centre and associated archives in commemoration events and the development of a community archive.

-The complete details of AlgomaU project and the award a press release can be seen here.
+The complete conference program can be seen here.